bridgecrew-perf6/AzureLocalDeployTest/ReadMe.md

 The `score.py` is a example that is required.
 The `init` & `run` functions are required.
-Data should return a json structure with title data. for example, see inputs data.

 ## Deploy

 Run the `ModelDeploy.py` script.
 It may take some time.
 The deploymeny url endpoint will be printed at the end.

+## Test Deployment
+Data supplied should be in a json format with title as `data`.
+An example is `testDeploy.py`

 ## Finally don't forgot to delete the resources on portal.azure.com